Our Cincinnati DUI Lawyers Can Challenge the Evidence

 Unfortunately, despite “training” and “certification,” there is always room for error.
 In our defense, we can and have attested to the fact that these tests are often not administered properly.
 We identify any errors by analyzing any questionable or suspicious methods, the subjectivity of officers, and other circumstances involved during the administration of tests.

-Given that these tests are voluntary, politely refuse to submit to all tests and ask to speak to a DUI/OVI attorney.
+Given that these tests are voluntary, politely refuse to submit to all tests and ask to speak to a DUI/OVI attorney or drug crimes attorney.
 If you did choose to perform these voluntary tests, we will evaluate the results as well as the report officer's interpretation, to identify any weaknesses in the evidence.
 Our firm can vigorously defend you by presenting the solid evidence, especially regarding your alleged insobriety during the traffic stop or refusal to submit to testing.
 If at any time during the progress of your case, you have questions, do not hesitate to reach out to The Law Offices of Steven R. Adams, LLC for answers.

 Please contact our office for the hard-hitting DUI / OVI defense you need in Cincinnati.